 What is carbon monoxide (CO) and how is it produced in the home?

-Carbon monoxide (CO) is a colorless, odorless, poisonous gas.
-Appliances fueled with natural gas, liquefied petroleum (LP gas), oil, kerosene, coal, or wood may produce CO.
+Carbon monoxide (CO) is a colorless, odorless, poisonous gas that is lighter than air.
+Appliances fueled with fossil fuels such as natural gas, liquefied petroleum (LP gas), oil, kerosene, coal, and wood may produce CO.
 The federal government estimates that over 500 people in the United States die unintentionally every year from CO.
-Thousands people go to hospital emergency rooms for treatment for CO poisoning.
+Thousands of people go to hospital emergency rooms for treatment for CO poisoning.

 As a Homeowner in the Commonwealth, what do I need to do to comply with this new law?

-As it stands today, post March 31, 2006 you must install a carbon monoxide detector on every level of your home, excluding unfinished basements, attics and crawl spaces.
+You must install a carbon monoxide detector on every level of your home, excluding unfinished basements, attics and crawl spaces, but including habitable portions of basements and attics in most residences.
 Detectors that are installed on levels of the home which contain sleeping areas must be placed within ten feet of the bedroom door; therefore some homes may require more than one detector on certain levels.
-The Mass.Gov website for the Executive Office of Public Safety (EOPS) as a section with all sorts of information pertaining to Carbon Monoxide Safety.
+The new regulation has added additional requirements and restrictions to the law, such as only a photoelectric smoke alarm will be allowed within 20 feet of a kitchen or bathroom.
+The Mass.Gov website for the Executive Office of Public Safety (EOPS) has a section with all sorts of information pertaining to Carbon Monoxide Safety.

 What kind of Carbon Monoxide Detectors must I install in my home & how should I install a Carbon Monoxide Detector?

 Homeowners should remember not to install carbon monoxide detectors directly above or beside fuel-burning appliances, as appliances may emit a small amount of carbon monoxide upon start-up.
-A detector should not be placed within fifteen feet of heating or cooking appliances or in or near very humid areas such as bathrooms.
+A detector should not be placed within twenty feet of fossil fuel heating systems, kitchen cooking appliances or in or near very humid areas such as bathrooms.

-When considering where to place a carbon monoxide detector, keep in mind that although carbon monoxide is roughly the same weight as air (carbon monoxide's specific gravity is 0.9657, as stated by the EPA; the National Resource Council lists the specific gravity of air as one), it may be contained in warm air coming from combustion appliances such as home heating equipment.
-If this is the case, carbon monoxide will rise with the warmer air.
+When considering where to place a carbon monoxide detector, keep in mind that although carbon monoxide is roughly the same weight as air (carbon monoxide's specific gravity is 0.9657, as stated by the EPA; the National Resource Council lists the specific gravity of air as 1.00), it may be contained in warm air coming from combustion appliances such as home heating equipment.
+If this is the case, carbon monoxide will rise with the warmer air and will be evenly dispersed.
+Therefore, it is a misconception that the best location for a CO alarm is close to the floor.

 Note: There are specific requirements for combination alarms, before purchasing one please review the requirements of combination alarms with your local fire department.
 Like its inspections for smoke detectors, the local fire department is required to inspect each dwelling for compliance with the carbon monoxide law before sale.
-To read the entire regulation as of 12-6-06, follow this link: 527 CMR 31.00: Carbon Monoxide Alarms .
-I understand these regulations may be changing again.
+To read the new regulation as of 1/01/2010, follow this link: 527 CMR 32.00: Carbon Monoxide Alarms .

 We plan to build a new home, are there additional requirements for new construction?
 Are there any other laws I should know about?

+First of all, as I said before, consult with your legal counsel to interpret what requirements are necessary.
 The state building code will govern additional requirements for new construction.
-It is believed that it will require hardwired carbon monoxide detectors for new construction or for homes who undergo substantial renovations.
-More information about the state building code may be obtained by reviewing the Massachusetts Building Code 7th Edition.
+The new updated regulation requires hardwired carbon monoxide detectors for all new construction or for homes who undergo substantial renovations, or in new additions to older homes.
+More information about the state building code may be obtained by reviewing the 9th Edition of the Massachusetts Building Code 780 published June 8, 2018.
 Currently, there are certain plumbing regulations which may require a hard-wired CO detector to be installed with certain appliances.
 For more information check with the plumber who completes your installation.
 It is possible that your local city or town might have enacted stricter requirements, therefore you should check with your local fire department.

 Water Quality